-Assessment

-Transporting persons who require the use of a wheelchair

-Detaining persons who require a service animal or support person

-Providing service in relation to a person with Alzheimer's or Autism

-Providing service to members of the Deaf, Hard of Hearing or Speech Impaired community
+- Transporting persons who require the use of a wheelchair - Detaining persons who require a service animal or support person - Providing service in relation to a person with Alzheimer's or Autism - Providing service to members of the Deaf, Hard of Hearing or Speech Impaired community

-April 2013 Recommendations re: transportation of persons In-progress who require the use of a wheelchair or other aids
+April 2013 Recommendations re: transportation of persons Complete who require the use of a wheelchair or other aids

 The subcommittee has consulted other police services and reviewed the AODA.
-The subcommittee will make recommendations for changes to the Directive(s).
-The target completion date for this strategy has been moved to April 2013.
+The subcommittee has made recommendations for changes to the Directive(s) and submitted for approval.

-April 2013 Recommendations re: detaining person who In-progress require a service animal or support person
+April 2013 Recommendations re: detaining person who Complete require a service animal or support person

 The subcommittee has consulted other police services and reviewed the AODA.
-The subcommittee will make recommendations for changes to the applicable Directive(s).
-The target completion date for this strategy has been moved to April 2013.
+The subcommittee has made recommendations for changes to the Directive(s) and submitted for approval.

-February 2013 Recommendations re: providing service in Complete relation to a person with Alzheimer's or Autism registry and a National Wandering Persons Registry.
-No gaps were identified and no recommendations are being made.
+February 2013 Recommendations re: providing service in Complete relation to a person with Alzheimer's or Autism recommendations are being made.

-Current programs in place include a local Autism
+Current programs in place include a local Autism registry, and a National Wandering Persons Registry.
+No gaps were identified and no